Shelrothman/jmsj/README.md

 The technologies used in this application are:
 Node.js, Express, handlebars, passport, sequelize, jQuery, Utelly API, JavaScript, HTML, and CSS

+See the URL for the deployed application: https://jmsj2.herokuapp.com/

 ## Table of Contents

 * [Installation](#installation)